jmjohnson3/NFL_Analytics_SportsBetting/README.md

 - If odds fetches return zero rows, the driver now emits a warning reminding you to enable one of the options above.

+### Troubleshooting OddsPortal scraping

+- OddsPortal often serves bot-protection or cookie walls that strip results from the HTML.
+When the logs show `bot-protection` or "no rows" warnings, open the page in a real browser, save the HTML, and point `NFL_ODDSPORTAL_HTML_OVERRIDE` (or `_DIR`) at the file so parsing can proceed.
+- To avoid the block in the first place, reuse a browser-like `User-Agent`, `Accept-Language`, and any session cookies that appear in your working browser session; pass them via environment variables or the existing configuration hooks in `NFL_SPORTSBETTING.py`.

 ## Play-by-play simulation vs. current scope

 This repo does **not** attempt to forecast every snap in sequence.
 The models are